-This section provides a high-level outline of how to set up your Zebra printer which includes (1) the hardware setup and (2) the host system or software/driver setup.
+This section provides a high-level outline of how to set up your Zebra printer.
+It includes (1) the hardware setup and (2) the host system or software/driver setup.

-IMPORTANT:

-After finding an appropriate location for the printer but BEFORE plugging in the printer to a power source, download the printer drivers on the laptop or PC that you will use to set up and manage the printer (see step 2 on page 18).
+IMPORTANT: After finding an appropriate location for the printer-but BEFORE plugging in the printer power cord to a power source-, download the printer drivers on the laptop or PC that you will use to set up and manage the printer.

-You will need a roll of media (labels, receipt paper, tags, etc.) to set up your first test print.
-Go to zebra.com/supplies or contact your reseller to help you select the right media for your use.
+NOTE: You will need a roll of media (labels, receipt paper, tags, etc.) to set up your first test print.
+Go to zebra.com/supplies or contact your reseller to help select the right media for your use.

-- 1. Place the printer in a safe location with access to a power source, and one where you can connect it to your PC, laptop or mobile device using either interface cables or through wireless.
-(See location considerations in Attaching Power on page 19.) - 2.
-Access zebra.com/setup to download and install the Zebra Setup Utilities (ZSU) for your Windows operating system (OS).
+- 1. Place the printer in a safe location with access to a power source, in a place from where you can connect it to your PC, laptop or mobile device using either interface cables or a wireless connection.
+(See location considerations in Attaching Power on page 20.) - 2.
+Access zebra.com/setup to download and install the Zebra Setup Utilities (ZSU) for your Windows Operating System (OS).
 The utility includes the latest drivers, installation wizards, and various tools to assist you in managing your printer.

-Optionally download Android, iPhone, and iPad apps that will help you manage your Zebra printer.
+NOTE: Optionally download Android, iPhone, or iPad apps that will help you manage your Zebra printer.

-- 3. Attach the printer and power supply to a grounded AC power source (see Attaching Power on page 19). - Load the media (see Loading Roll Media on page 20).
-The printer auto-calibrates (see Media Sensing on page 52). - 5.
-Print a Configuration Report to verify basic printer operation (see Printing a Test (Printer Configuration) Label on page 23). - 6.
-Turn the printer OFF (O).

-7. Choose a method to communicate with your printer using either a wired connection-USB port, optional serial port, or optional Ethernet-or a wireless connection such as Bluetooth or Wi-Fi, and establish the connection.
+- 3. Attach the printer and power supply to a grounded AC power source.
+(See Attaching Power on page 20.) - 4.
+Select and prepare media for your printer. - 5.
+Load the media (see Loading Media with the Cutter Option on page 73). - 6.
+Turn printer power ON (see Power Switch on page 14). - 7.
+Calibrate the printer to the media (see Manual Calibration on page 94). - 8.
+Print a Configuration Report to verify basic printer operation (see Printing a Test (Printer Configuration) Label on page 29). - 9.
+Turn printer power OFF (see Power Switch on page 14). - 10.
+Choose a method to communicate with your printer using either a wired connection-USB port, optional serial port, or optional Ethernet-or a wireless connection such as Bluetooth or Wi-Fi, and establish the connection.